 In this worksheet, we will practice using Faraday’s law and Lenz’s law to calculate the emf induced in a conductor that is moving within a magnetic field.

-The conducting rod shown in the accompanying figure moves along parallel metal rails that are 25-cm apart.
-The system is in a uniform magnetic field of strength 0.75 T, which is directed into the page.
+The conducting rod shown in the accompanying figure moves along parallel metal rails that are 25 cm apart.
+The system is in a uniform magnetic field of strength 0.75 T, which is directed into the screen.
 The resistances of the rod and the rails are negligible, but the section has a resistance of 0.25 Ω.

 What is the magnitude of the emf induced in the rod when it is moving to the right with a speed of 5.0 m/s?